antonvmironov/rick-and-morty-app/Libs/RickAndMortyEpisodesLib/Tests/test_coverage_plan.md

 > Use this numbered checklist to prompt GitHub Copilot or any AI assistant step-by-step.
 > Mark each item as `[x]` when completed.
+> **After performing each step, run the tests and make sure all tests are green before proceeding to the next item.**

 ---